magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

   | `s`             | Stage the file under the cursor.                             |
   | `u`             | Unstage the file under the cursor.                           |
   | `>` / `<`       | Display or hide an inline diff of the file under the cursor. |
-- `:Git blame`   Display a split blame window, you can do
+- `:Git blame`   Display a split blame window, here you can do:
   |     |                                |
   | --  | --                             |
   | `q` | Close the the blame window.    |